HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/README.md

 **Group** is either *SIL = 1*, or *other = 2*.
 **Behavior** is either, the participant said they archived or not, with unknowns counting as not.
 Where *archived = 1* and *not archived = 2*.
 ## iso-639-3_20140320.csv
 This file is an export of the table used to collate other data.
+It is the ISO 639-3 Data which was current at the time of 2014/03/20.